Average Retirement Age in the United States

 Is Retiring at the Average Age a Smart Move?

-U.S. Census Bureau data shows that the average retirement age in the United States comes is around age 63.
-Age 63, however, would be considered an early retirement age as far as how your Social Security and Medicare benefits are determined.
+U.S. Census Bureau data shows that the average retirement age in the United States comes in at about age 63.
+Age 63, however, would actually be considered an early retirement age, at least as far as how your Social Security and Medicare benefits are determined.
 In fact, U.S. Census Bureau data reveals that people experience an average retirement length of approximately 18 years.

 American retirement expectations may take into account this average retirement length from the Census.
-While young Americans aged 18-29 expect to retire at 63, a says that the average American predicts retirement at age 66.
+While young Americans aged 18-29 expect to retire at 63, a 2018 Gallup survey says that the average American predicts retirement at age 66.

 Retirement Age Varies by State

-Average retirement age .
+Average retirement age varies by state.
 In states with a higher cost of living, such as the New England area, the average retirement age is higher.

 People work longer so they can afford to retire in their state.
 In states with high unemployment, the average retirement age is actually lower.
 People who can't find work must take retirement earlier than they desired.
 One of the areas with the earliest retirement age is the Appalachian region.